VineMe-App/vineme2.0/FONT_SETUP.md

 4. Check console for font loading errors

 ### Font Fallbacks
-If Manrope fails to load, the app will fall back to system fonts.
+If Figtree fails to load, the app will fall back to system fonts.
 The font loading is handled gracefully in your `_layout.tsx`.

 ### Performance
 - Fonts are loaded once when the app starts
 - Subsequent app launches will use cached fonts
 - Font loading is optimized with Expo's font system
+- Variable fonts reduce the number of font files needed

 ## 📱 Platform Considerations